 “My work always celebrates space and our place within it.
 So many of us are disconnected from our surroundings, and it can be profoundly healing to become aware of – and even celebrate – where we are and how we fit in.”

-An equally rich part of Haas’ professional life is his service as Music Director: simultaneously of the Symphony of Northwest Arkansas (SoNA) since 2010 and of the Thunder Bay Symphony Orchestra (TBSO) as of July 2017.
+An equally rich part of Haas’ professional life is his service as Music Director of the Symphony of Northwest Arkansas (SoNA) since 2010 and of the Thunder Bay Symphony Orchestra since 2017.
 In Northwest Arkansas, an extraordinarily supportive community and the orchestra’s connection with an appreciative and faithful audience have allowed SoNA to grow its operations substantially.
 “I’m so proud of all we’re accomplishing,” says Haas.
 “When you look at the orchestral landscape across the country, it’s heartening to see examples of success – of true community engagement – like this one.
 It really is a unique situation.”
 SoNA’s fans are equally proud; one wrote to Haas, “You are truly a breath of fresh air – I love your youthful exuberance, and it’s easy to see that your players are really joining you in true music-making.
 That, my friend, is not so easy to do these days.
 So many professional orchestras tend to leave me, on one hand, very impressed with their impeccable intonation and their impressive ensemble playing, but on the other hand it seems as though many have played the standard literature so much that they have lost their love, true love for inspired playing.
 I haven’t really seen that before here until your arrival.”
-Haas looks forward to a transformational tenure with the TBSO, which is considered one of Canada's best regional orchestras, and is noted for its history of innovative programming and important premieres.
+Haas has already had a transformational tenure with the TBSO, which is considered one of Canada's best regional orchestras and is noted for its history of innovative programming and important premieres.

 Press Response (Conducting)